Money Management

 2. Car buyers are being hit especially hard.

 Auto loans amortize faster than mortgages, but rising rates have squeezed affordability.
-A five-year auto loan at today’s average rates means significantly more of each payment is chewed up by interest in the first 12–18 months.
+A five-year auto loan at today’s average rates — which Experian’s State of the Automotive Finance Market report pegs near 9.5% for used vehicles and 7.1% for new — means significantly more of each payment is chewed up by interest in the first 12–18 months.

 3. Small businesses are seeing their financing flexibility shrink.